EDIorg/data-package-best-practices/datapackage-design-BP/in_other_repositories.md

 -   The original repository should receive appropriate credit

--   One data package that functions as an inventory of data in other repositories for a site is an option, but will not improve discoverability of single datasets.
+-   To improve discoverability of single datasets, do not create one data package that functions as an inventory of all data in other repositories for a site.
+Instead create separate packages for each remotely linked dataset, or for groups of remotely linked datasets that would logically be used together (i.e. as datasets are normally grouped into a single package).

 In EDI, the linked data package can be assembled using standard practices and EML metadata elements, but the included data entities must clearly lead the data user to files held in outside repositories.
 In addition, the package metadata should communicate the essential elements needed for data discovery (subject matter, authors, location, time-frame, etc.) and a brief description of how the data may be accessed and re-used via the outside repository.
 Metadata elements to be created in EML, and contents of the included data entities are described below.